A (re-)introduction to the extensible shell

 map @ i { cd $i; rm -f * } /tmp /var/tmp

 Nearly everything in es is a function under the hood, and functions are just variables whose names start with fn-.
+Like other variables, functions can be redefined.

 ; echo {command > file}